SSeg: Active Sparse Point-Label Augmentation for Semantic Segmentation: Related work

-Underwater scenarios come with additional challenges~\cite{mobley1994light, berman2020underwater, bekerman2020unveiling} (color distortion, low contrast, and complex textures) which makes standard segmentation models struggle.
+Natural scenarios often present more challenging use cases.
+For example, underwater scenarios come with additional challenges~\cite{mobley1994light, berman2020underwater, bekerman2020unveiling} (color distortion, scale variations, and complex textures) which make standard segmentation models struggle.
 To fix this, researchers have adapted many architectures for marine scenes~\cite{he2024uiss, chicchon2023semantic, wei2022image, liu2020semantic, zhang2022dpanet}, incorporating domain‑specific enhancements.
 More recently, CoralSCOP~\cite{Zheng_2024_CVPR} builds on SAM to add a semantic head for coral masks in a zero‑shot setting.
-These models are typically trained on specialized datasets like SUIM~\cite{islam2020semantic} and USOD10K~\cite{hong2023usod10k}, which include diverse images from general underwater expeditions, or UIIS~\cite{lian2023watermask}, which targets instance segmentation in such environments.
+These models are typically trained on specialized datasets like SUIM~\cite{islam2020semantic} and USOD10K~\cite{hong2023usod10k}, which include diverse images from general underwater expeditions, or SkyScapes~\cite{azimi2019skyscapes}, which provides high-resolution annotations for aerial lane detection.
 In contrast, UCSD Mosaics~\cite{edwards2017large} provides dense, multi-species coral imagery for semantic segmentation.
 Despite this progress, dense pixel‑level labels remain scarce, especially in benthic environments, where annotation is costly and done by marine biology experts, as in the Eilat dataset~\cite{beijbom2016improving}, which includes coral images annotated with sparse point-labels.
 Similarly, CoralNet~\cite{beijbom2012automated} provides a vast collection of monitoring images from many marine sites, but each image contains only a small set of sparse point-labels.
 We leverage such data by sparse annotations expansion into full-image segmentations through label augmentation.

-\textbf{Label Augmentation.} Label augmentation refers to the process of converting sparse or weak annotations into dense, full-image labels.
-This idea has been used in multiple domains.
-In video action recognition, sparse annotations on a few key frames can be propagated across entire clips to produce frame‑level labels~\cite{richard2018action, shou2016temporal}.
-In image segmentation, while weakly supervised segmentation~\cite{en2022annotation, lee2024extreme, cheng2022pointly} demonstrates that models can be trained directly from sparse point annotations, the augmented masks are also valuable on their own for supporting expert analysis.
-SAM models~\cite{kirillov2023segment} enable effective point-label augmentation to expand a few annotated points into high-quality segmentation masks.